-- This brief is a summary of the full Country Dossier produced annually by World Watch Research (WWR), the research department of Open Doors International.
-It may be used and distributed free of charge, but please always acknowledge the source as: © 2021 Open Doors International. - The WWL 2022 reporting period was 01 October 2020 30 September 2021. - The full Country Dossier for this country can be accessed here (password: freedom).
-The latest update of WWL methodology, as well as the complete WWL 2022 ranking and reports, can be found here (password: freedom).
+- This brief is a summary of the Full Country Dossier produced annually by World Watch Research (WWR), the research department of Open Doors International.
+It may be used and distributed free of charge, but please always acknowledge the source as: © 2024 Open Doors International. - The WWL 2024 reporting period was 01 October 2022 30 September 2023. - All brief country profiles can be accessed under 'Advocacy resources' on the research pages of the Open Doors International website, along with the more detailed Full Country Dossiers and the latest update of WWL Methodology.
+These are also available at the Open Doors Analytical website (password: freedom).